fieldsoftheworld/ftw-baselines/EXPERIMENTS.md

 ### Test a model

-Using FTW cli commands to test the model, you can pass specific options, such as selecting the GPUs, providing checkpoints, specifying countries for testing, and postprocessing results:
+Using FTW cli commands to test the model, you can pass specific options, such as selecting the GPUs, providing checkpoints, and specifying countries for testing:

 ```bash
 ftw model test --gpu 0 --dir /path/to/dataset --model logs/path_to_model/checkpoints/last.ckpt --countries country_to_test_on --out results.csv